Culture of Los Angeles: Architecture

 Los Angeles has many different types of architectural styles scattered throughout the city and nearby satellite cities.
-Los Angeles has a rich, diverse history of architectural works, having been known throughout professional architectural circles as a testbed for architecture.
+Los Angeles has a rich and diverse history of architectural works, having been known throughout professional architectural circles as a testbed for architecture.
 The case study houses in particular revolutionized residential architecture.
 Architects such as Richard Neutra, Jack Charney, Pierre Koenig, John Lautner and Frank Lloyd Wright all have important works in the city.
-Some of the different types of architectural styles throughout the city and metropolitan area are mission revival, Spanish colonial revival, craftsman, Norman French provincial, French chateau, English Tudor, beaux arts, art deco, and streamline moderne.
+Some of the different types of architectural styles throughout the city and metropolitan area are Mission Revival, Spanish colonial revival, craftsman, Norman French Provincial, French chateau, English Tudor, beaux arts, art deco, and streamline moderne.

 In downtown Los Angeles, there are several buildings constructed in the Art Deco style.
 In recognition of this heritage, the recently built Metropolitan Transit Authority building incorporates subtle Art Deco characteristics.

 Modern architecture in the city ranges from the works of pioneering African-American architect Paul Williams, to the iconoclastic deconstructivist forms of Frank Gehry, a long-time resident of the city.
 Charles Eames and his wife Ray Eames designed famous chairs and other domestic goods.